EsotericSoftware/spine-scripts/photoshop/README.md

 Tags in square brackets can be used in layer and group names to customize the output.
 The tags can be anywhere in the name, for example `head [slot]` or `[slot] head`.

 **Group names:**
+* `[bone]`  Slot and bone layers in the group are placed under a bone, named after the group.
+The bone is created at the center of the visible attachment.
 * `[slot]`  Layers in the group are placed in a slot, named after the group.
 * `[skin]` Layers in the group are placed in a skin, named after the group.
 Skin images are output in a subfolder for the skin.
 * `[merge]` Layers in the group are merged and a single image is output, named after the group.